Transcarpathian bograch

 Step 14:

-After 30 minutes, put all the chopped vegetables in the cauldron together with the previously cooked pork rinds and chopped homemade sausage (picnics) and podcherevka.
-Add the water again so that everything is slightly covered (by 1 finger).
-Cook under the lid for another 30 minutes.
+After 30 minutes, add all the cut vegetables to the kettle along with the cracklings you made earlier and the sliced homemade sausage (pyknytsi) and pork belly.
+Add water again so everything is just covered (by about a finger's width).
+Cook, covered, for another 30 minutes.

 Step 15:

-Then send it to the cauldron "chipette".
-They are prepared for a short time - literally 5 minutes.
-When they are ready, they will float to the surface of bogracha.
+Then add the csipetke to the kettle.
+They cook quickly — literally 5 minutes.
+When they're done, they'll float to the surface of the bograch.

 Step 16:

-Cut a lot of greens and send them to bograch-goulash.
-Stir, bring to a boil and at this stage add 100 ml of dry red wine.
-Let it boil again and that's it - bograch-goulash is ready at home!
+Chop a generous amount of fresh herbs and add them to the bograch-goulash.
+Stir, bring to a boil, and at this point add 100 ml of dry red wine.
+Let it come to a boil once more, and that's it — homemade bograch-goulash is ready!

 Caloric content of the products possible in the composition of the dish